GrebanusAmaliaT/Robotics-MicroProjects/README.md

 - System Menu (via Serial Monitor)

 #### If Disarmed:
-Arm System – manually arms the alarm.
+- Arm System – manually arms the alarm.
-The system enters a 3-second arming phase before becoming active.
+- The system enters a 3-second arming phase before becoming active.
-Settings / Configuration – opens a submenu that allows parameter adjustment.
+- Settings / Configuration – opens a submenu that allows parameter adjustment.
-Test Alarm – manually activates the alarm for testing purposes.
+- Test Alarm – manually activates the alarm for testing purposes.

-#### Settings Submenu:
-1. Set Ultrasonic Sensitivity (distantaMax)
-Defines the distance variation threshold (in cm) that triggers the alarm when exceeded.
-2. Set LDR Light Threshold (pragLDR)
-Sets the light level under which the system arms automatically (“night mode”).
-3. Set Buzzer Frequency (buzzerFrecventa)
-Changes the pitch of the alarm sound (in Hz).
-4. Change Password
-Requires entering the current password before setting a new one.
-5. Change System Name
-Updates the displayed name at startup.
-6. Return to Main Menu

 #### If Armed:
-The system continuously monitors both sensors.
+- The system continuously monitors both sensors.
-If a significant distance change is detected by the ultrasonic sensor, or the light level is below threshold, the system:
+- If a significant distance change is detected by the ultrasonic sensor, or the light level is below threshold, the system:
-Warns of a possible intrusion.
+-> Warns of a possible intrusion.
-Prompts the user to enter the password within 3 seconds.
+-> Prompts the user to enter the password within 3 seconds.
-If the password is correct → Disarm system.
+-> If the password is correct → Disarm system.
-If incorrect or not entered → Trigger alarm (buzzer + red LED blinking).
+-> If incorrect or not entered → Trigger alarm (buzzer + red LED blinking).

 ### System Behavior Summary
 | State                            | Description                                                                              | Indicators                  |